solana-foundation/developer-content/content/courses/native-onchain-development/program-derived-addresses.md

 ### What is a Program Derived Address?

-Program Derived Addresses (PDAs) are account addresses designed to be signed for by a program rather than a secret key.
-As the name suggests, PDAs are derived using a program ID.
-Optionally, the program finds the derived accounts using the ID and a set of "seeds".
+Program Derived Addresses (PDAs) are addresses that, instead of being public keys, are calculated (or 'found') based on a combination of:

+- The program ID
+- A set of "seeds" determined by the programmer.

 More on this later, but these seeds will play a role in using PDAs for data storage and retrieval.

 PDAs serve two main functions:

 1. Provide a deterministic way to find a given item of data for a program
-2. Authorize the program that derives a PDA to sign on its behalf, just as a user signs with their secret key.
+2. Authorize the program that owns a PDA to sign on the PDAs behalf, just like a user signs for their own account using their secret key.

 This lesson will focus on using PDAs to find and store data.
 We'll discuss signing with a PDA more thoroughly in a future lesson, where we will cover